 Crummack Huseby’s management team was chosen to lead and mentor a new era of community managers who use their passion to connect with people at every level of the process.
 Get to know them here, or in person.

-It was over 16 years ago when Margo saw a need for a more customized and personalized approach to community management and formed Crummack Huseby with Sandra Woods Huseby.
-Their mission was a breath of fresh air within their industry: to create an open dialogue with communities, to focus on the core of a community, and to customize management styles to suit what’s best for that particular community.
-“I teach our team members to work with the board, but more importantly, to seek and embrace the heartbeat and attitude of the communities they serve.”
-Since 1988, Margo’s unique mission has inspired change within communities, and insightful contributions to the industry.
+Upon founding Crummack Huseby in 1999, Margo saw a need for a more customized and personalized approach to community management and formed Crummack Huseby with Sandra Woods Huseby.
+Their mission is to create an open dialogue with communities, to focus on the core of a community, and to customize management styles to suit what’s best for each community.

 A Southern Californian her whole life, Sandy has deep roots and strong working relationships in Orange County.
 Even after earning her college degree in Communications and Business at Gonzaga University, she returned immediately to start her career in community management at a prestigious firm in Newport Beach and worked her way up to Vice President in a short time.

 With over 30 years in the community management industry, Sandy has made an impact at Crummack Huseby Property Management, Inc., but has also set a high standard among leaders in the industry.
 Her company’s legacy has advanced through her development and implementation of streamlined systems while still maintaining the highest level of long-term client satisfaction.

 Traveling as a way to unwind and explore is Sandy’s passion.
 Exploring Europe, Italy, and much of South America, her best moments around the world have been seeing the world untouched, and the risk she took bungie jumping in Ecuador.